Bayesian Search for Robust Optima

-A Gaussian process is a popular choice of prior, because they are intuitive to understand, capable of modelling the target function accurately with few data, and cheap to evaluate with the small numbers of observations usually available.
+A Gaussian process is a popular choice of prior, because they are intuitive to understand, capable of modelling the objective function accurately with few data, and cheap to evaluate.

-This paper introduces and evaluates a novel acquisition function for the Bayesian robust optimisation of expensive black-box functions.
-We also describe an efficient algorithm by which to compute the acquisition function in higher dimensional spaces.
+The chief contribution of this paper is the introduction of a novel acquisition function for the Bayesian robust optimisation of expensive black-box functions.
+Although we have phrased robust optimisation as seeking an optimum robust to ``small perturbations'' of design parameters, the technique we present is applicable to arbitrarily large perturbations.
+We evaluate the method on 6 benchmark functions and a real-world problem showing that it provides state-of-the-art performance compared with two competing algorithms.